The number of $C_{2l}$-free graphs: Abstract

 \section{Abstract}

 One of the most basic questions one can ask about a graph $H$ is: how many $H$-free graphs on $n$ vertices are there?
-For non-bipartite $H$, the answer to this question has been well-understood since 1986, when Erd\H{o}s, Frankl and R\"odl proved, using Szemer\'edi's regularity lemma, that there are $2^{(1 + o(1)) \ex(n,H)}$ such graphs.
-(A proof which avoids the regularity lemma was given only recently.)
+For non-bipartite $H$, the answer to this question has been well-understood since 1986, when Erd\H{o}s, Frankl and R\"odl proved that there are $2^{(1 + o(1)) \ex(n,H)}$ such graphs.
 For bipartite graphs, however, much less is known: even the weaker bound $2^{O(\ex(n,H))}$ has been proven in only a few special cases: for cycles of length four and six, and for some complete bipartite graphs.

 For even cycles, Bondy and Simonovits proved in the 1970s that $\ex(n,C_{2\ell}) = O\big( n^{1 + 1/\ell} \big)$, and this bound is conjectured to be sharp up to the implicit constant.
 In this paper we prove that the number of $C_{2\ell}$-free graphs on $n$ vertices is at most $2^{O(n^{1 + 1/\ell})}$, confirming a conjecture of Erd\H{o}s.
-Our proof uses the hypergraph container method, which was developed recently (and independently) by Balogh, Morris and Samotij, and by Saxton and Thomason, together with a new `refined supersaturation theorem' for even cycles.
-We moreover show that there are at least $2^{(1 + c)\ex(n,C_6)}$ $C_6$-free graphs with $n$ vertices for some $c > 0$ and infinitely many values of~$n \in \N$.
+Our proof uses the hypergraph container method, which was developed recently (and independently) by Balogh, Morris and Samotij, and by Saxton and Thomason, together with a new `balanced supersaturation theorem' for even cycles.
+We moreover show that there are at least $2^{(1 + c)\ex(n,C_6)}$ $C_6$-free graphs with $n$ vertices for some $c > 0$ and infinitely many values of~$n \in \N$, disproving a well-known and natural conjecture.
 As a further application of our method, we essentially resolve the so-called Tur\'an problem on the Erd\H{o}s-R\'enyi random graph $G(n,p)$ for both even cycles and complete bipartite graphs.